nhsconnect/FHIR-CDS/pages/explore/api_consent.md

 Authorisation to view the SCR is known as ‘permission to view’, and there are [varying conditions](https://digital.nhs.uk/services/summary-care-records-scr/viewing-summary-care-records-scr#viewing-the-scr) that must be met to allow the SCR to be viewed.
 It is suggested that you consult [NHS Digital’s SCR usage guidance]( https://digital.nhs.uk/services/summary-care-records-scr#using-scr) to understand the context for using SCR permission to view via.

-This Implementation Guide features an Alpha-level profile of the Consent resource structured to capture [SCR permission to view within and Encounter Report]( https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_pem.md).
+This Implementation Guide features an Alpha-level profile of the Consent resource structured to share [SCR permission to view within an Encounter Report]( https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_???.md).

-#### Consent for the ‘Repeat Caller Service’ ####
-[The Repeat Caller Service]( https://developer.nhs.uk/apis/uec-tech-standards/repeat_caller_service.html) is a national service operated by NHS Digital and is a core part of the Integrated Urgent Care national architecture.
-The Repeat Caller Service exists to ensure that NHS 111 professionals assessing a patient’s need will have access to the encounter records of calls made within the previous 96 hours, where the patient has called three or more times.

-This Implementation Guide features an Alpha-level profile of the Consent resource structured to capture [ TBC ]

->*Unclear what specific use case(s) around the repeat caller service we support, please confirrm, and if possible draft a brief statement Will link to https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_rcs.md *

-#### Consent for IDT ####
->*Unclear what IDT is/does – all searches lead to ‘Inter Deanery Transfer’ which appears to be an employment thing? – Will require some content to be drafted or notes to allow content to be drafted Will link to https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_idt.md *

-#### Consent for Validation ####
->*Unclear whether validation is a specific or generic process – Will require some content to be drafted or notes to allow content to be drafted.
-Will link to https://github.com/uec-triage-journey/FHIR-CDS/blob/release_2.0/pages/explore/api_consent_validation.md *